The continuum random tree is the scaling limit of unlabelled unrooted trees: Abstract

 \section{Abstract}

-We prove that the uniform unlabelled unrooted tree with n vertices and vertex degrees in a fixed set converges in the Gromov-Hausdorff sense after a suitable rescaling to the Brownian continuum random tree.
-This proves a conjecture by Aldous.
-Moreover, we establish Benjamini-Schramm convergence of this model of random trees.
+We show that the uniform unlabelled unrooted tree with n vertices and vertex degrees in a fixed set converges in the Gromov--Hausdorff sense after a suitable rescaling to the Brownian continuum random tree.
+We also establish Benjamini--Schramm convergence of this model of random trees and provide a general approximation result, that allows for a transfer of a wide range of asymptotic properties of extremal and additive graph parameters from P\'olya trees to unrooted trees.